artszew/PowerBI-assignments/README.md

 # PowerBi reports
 ### Created using Power Query, DAX, custom visualizations, navigation, the ability to filter data on multiple columns, and also to protect measures from "blanks".

-### In addition to the PowerBi files, the folders also contain a readme file with screenshots of each report.
+### Each folder also contains a report preview thanks to screenshots included in the README files.

 Reports in order from most advanced to simplest: